 The external public debt database was only accessible at the Central Bank branch in Sana'a.
-The Central Bank of Yemen's Headquarter in Aden has recently acquired the debt management and financial analysis system (DMFAS) programme from UNCTAD and started preparing a comprehensive data base for external debt with USAID assistance.
+The Central Bank of Yemen's headquarters in Aden has recently acquired the debt management and financial analysis system (DMFAS) program from UNCTAD and started preparing a comprehensive database for external debt.
 Despite the difficult situation since the onset of the conflict, the Republic of Yemen continued to service its debt vis-à-vis the International Development Agency (IDA) so that its funding and aid to the Yemeni people would not be cut off.
-Payments to IDA for the period January-June 2022 reached an amount of 45.2 million US USD, compared to 44.3 million US USD during the same period in the previous year.
+Payments to IDA for the period January-September 2022 reached an amount of USD 60.9 million, compared to USD 63.0 million during the same period in the previous year.